-1. Fly a Kite
+1. Go Fly a Kite

-2. Explore the Playground
+2. Explore a New Playground

-What's more fun than finding a new playground to play on?
-Having Mom or Dad join you while you play :) Don't let the kids have all the fun!
-Take along this playground scavenger hunt to see what you'll discover.
+Have Mom or Dad join in with the play too -- Don't let kids have all the fun!
+Take along this FREE printable playground scavenger hunt to see what new equipment you can discover.

 3. Have a Picnic